Innoactive/Creator/.Documentation/articles/innoactive-creator/default-behaviors.md

 ### Description

-The activated `Delay` behavior completes after the specified amount of time.
-This behavior is especially useful for the `Behavior Sequence`, if you want to have time breaks in between its child behaviors.
-But you can also just delay the completion of a step with it.
+This behavior completes after the specified amount of time.
+Even when trainees fulfill the required conditions to transition to the next step, this step will wait for the duration configured in `Delay (in seconds)`.

+### Application Example

+- In a Behavior Sequence, this delay behavior allows you to insert pauses between its child behaviors.

 ### Configuration

-- #### Delay in seconds
+- #### Delay (in seconds)

-    In this field you can set the behavior's delay duration in seconds.
+    configure the behavior’s delay duration in seconds.

+    ##### Example

+    Delay (in seconds) = 1.3

+### Location of this behavior (for developers):
+    This behavior is part of the [Basic-Conditions-And-Behaviors](https://github.com/Innoactive/Basic-Conditions-And-Behaviors) component.

 ------